vpeesapa/ECS-189L-Final-Project/ProjectDocument.md

 ### Summary of key findings

 The general consensus of our gameplay testers was that the gameplay was a bit on the challenging side.
 While this didn't hinder them from enjoying the game, there were a few that questioned if the higher difficulty curve would stop more casual gamers from playing the game.
 At the same time, there were a few that mentioned that hit-boxes (or collision boxes) were being activated even if the player was not touching any hazards.
+Most people were also suggesting if we could include some power-ups such as extra lives that can help the player.
 Aside from that, a majority of them were happy with the visuals, including the UI elements, and the level progression of the game.

 ## Narrative Design